Lecture 2 |

 Fig. 1.
 Example entity.
 Outputs are synchronous with OSC_CLK_in and squared (50% duty cycle waveforms).

-The plan will imply using plan C2 consisting of a series of cascaded frequency dividers (Freq_div_Mod) to obtain the pulsed signals and then using T_FF to produce the required squared outputs from the pulsed signals.
-Generally for common applications, the inicial OSC_CLK_in to which all the derived signals are synchronised is a high frequency crystal quartz oscillator.
+The strategy will be using plan C2 consisting of a series of cascaded frequency dividers (Freq_div_Mod) to obtain the pulsed signals and then using T_FF to produce the required squared outputs from the pulsed signals.
+Generally, for common applications, the initial OSC_CLK_in to which all the derived signals are synchronised is a high frequency crystal quartz oscillator.

-The idea of dividing frequency by a number is represented in Fig. 2.
-Imagine the Counter_mod12 at Lab7 designed using plan Y. If our interest is in the output TC12 and not in the binary code, we can imagine a frequency divder by 12 with a rectangular shape of DC = 12%.
-Consequently, N = 12, and the next idea is that we can chain the TC12 to a T_FF to solve the problem of squaring this pulsed waveform, at the cost of divided again by 2.
+The idea of dividing frequency by a number N is represented in Fig. 2.
+Imagine the Counter_mod12 at Lab7 designed using plan Y. If our interest is in the output TC12 and not in the binary code, we can imagine a frequency divder by 12 with a rectangular waveform shape of a duty cycle DC = 8.3%.

 2.8.5.
 Examples and applications of dedicated processors